marksweb/django-bleach/Readme.md

 		# ...

-`BleachField` takes the following arguments, to customize the output of `bleach`.
+`BleachField` takes the following arguments, to customise the output of `bleach`.
 See the [`bleach` documentation][bleach-docs-params] for their use:

 * `allowed_tags`